Stop Debt Collectors from Calling the Wrong Number for the Wrong Person

 And you are not Jim Smith, so you tell them "Hey, I'm not Jim Smith.
 I don't even know what Wells Fargo is.
 Stop calling me."

-And you hang up and then they call you again.
-Now, that second call is probably illegal.
+And you hang up and then the debt collectors call you again.
+Now, that second wrong number collection call is illegal.

-So everybody is on the hook here and they’re on the hook to pay you potentially up to 1500 bucks for that second phone call.
+So everybody is on the hook here, and they're on the hook to pay you potentially up to 1500 dollars for that second phone call.

 Because of computerized phone calls or ROBOCALLS.

-See, in the old days, the debt collector would only be on the phone about 3% of the time because it takes a long time to call someone, let it ring to see if anyone answers and leave a message, and then go to the next number.
+See, in the old days, the debt collector would only be on the phone about 3% of the time because it takes a long time to call someone.
+The collector must let it ring to see if anyone answers and leave a message, and then go to the next number.

-So, what someone came up with a robo dialer or an automated telephone dialing system.
+So, someone came up with a robodialer or an automated telephone dialing system.

 This is big!
 Why?

-Or, picked up the phone to hear a pre-recorded message about it you are ABC then stay on the line for an agent or giving you instruction to call them back.
+Or, picked up the phone to hear a pre-recorded message asking you to stay on the line for an agent or giving you instruction to call them back.

-That was a robo dialer, and what you’re waiting on is a computer to find an available agent for them to transfer that call.
+That was a robo dialer, and what you were waiting on is a computer to find an available agent for them to transfer that call.

-So, they’re just blowing up everybody’s phones all at once.
+So, the debt collectors are just blowing up everybody's phones all at once.

-Congress figured out that people hate the shit out of that.
-They made it illegal unless you get the person's permission or consent (and keep it).
+Congress figured out that people hate that.
+They made it illegal unless the debt collectors get the person's permission or consent (and keep it).

-You never gave them permission and so that is a problem for them.
-Since you never gave them permission, the only question you have to answer now is were they using robo dialer?
+You never gave them permission and that is a problem for them.
+Since you never gave them permission, the only question you have to answer now is were they using robodialer?